Chapter 7.29

 (5) Health and Safety.

-(i) Material used as roof covering and walls shall be of flame-retardant material.
+(i) Material used as roof covering and walls shall be in accordance with the fire code.

 (ii) There shall be no open fires for cooking or heating.

-(iii) No heating appliances within the individual tents are allowed unless the appliance is designed and licensed for that purpose.
+(iii) No heating appliances within the individual tents are allowed unless the appliance is designed and listed for that purpose.

 (iv) No cooking appliances other than microwave appliances are allowed.